 For weight loss that is actually sustainable, a person needs to lose weight at a slow rate.
-After all, if it took years to gain a lot of weight, to take it off safely, one need to lose weight at the same rate.
+After all, if it took years to gain a lot of weight.
+To take it off safely, one needs to lose weight at the same rate.
 By slowly changing the way you eat and workout, slow and steady weight loss will become a way of life instead of the dreaded “D” word.

 Read more: Three Big Things to Avoid when Losing Weight